Monotonic Gaussian Process for Spatio-Temporal Disease Progression Modeling in Brain Imaging Data: Methods

 \subsection{Sparsity}

-In order to detect specific brain areas involved in neurodegeneration, we propose to introduce a sparsity constraint over the maps $\vect{B}_{n}$.
+In order to detect specific brain areas involved in neurodegeneration, we propose to introduce a sparsity constraint on the maps (or codes) $\vect{B}_{n:}$.
 Consistently with our variational inference scheme, we induce sparsity via \textit{Variational Dropout} as proposed in \cite{ref_kingma_vd}.
-This approach leverages on an improper log-scale uniform prior $p(|\vect{B}_{n}|) \propto 1/|\vect{B}_{n}|$, along with an approximate posterior distribution:
+This approach leverages on an improper log-scale uniform prior $p(|\vect{B}_{n:}|) \propto \prod_{f} \ 1/|\vect{B}_{n,f}|$, along with an approximate posterior distribution:

-In this formulation, $\alpha_{n,f}$ is related to the individual dropout probability $p_{n,f}$ of each weight by $\alpha_{n,f} = p_{n,f}(1-p_{n,f})^{-1}$.
-To tackle the known stability issues affecting the inference of the dropout parameters, in what follows we leverage on the extension of \textit{Variational Dropout} proposed in \cite{ref_molchanov}.
-In this setting, the variance parameter is encoded in a new independent variable $\vect{\rho}^{2}_{n,f} = \alpha_{n,f}\vect{\mu}_{n,f}^{2}$, while the posterior distribution is optimized with respect to ($\vect{\mu}, \vect{\rho}^{2}$).
-Therefore, in order to minimize the cost function for large variance $\vect{\rho}^{2}_{n,f} \to\infty$ ($\alpha_{n,f} \to\infty$ i.e $p_{n,f} \to 1$), the value of the weight's magnitude must be controlled by setting to zero the corresponding parameter $\vect{\mu}_{n,f}$.
+In this formulation, the dropout parameter $\alpha_{n,f}$ is related to the individual dropout probability $p_{n,f}$ of each weight by $\alpha_{n,f} = p_{n,f}(1-p_{n,f})^{-1}$.
+When the parameter $\alpha_{n,f}$ exceeds a fixed threshold, the dropout probability $p_{n,f}$ is considered high enough to ignore the corresponding weight $\vect{M}_{n,f}$ by setting it to zero.
+However, this framework raises stability issues affecting the inference of the dropout parameters due to large-variance gradients, thus limiting $p_{n,f}$ to values smaller than $0.5$.
+To tackle this problem, we leverage on the extension of \textit{Variational Dropout} proposed in \cite{ref_molchanov}.
+In this setting, the variance parameter is encoded in a new independent variable $\vect{P}_{n,f} = \alpha_{n,f}\vect{M}^{2}_{n,f}$, while the posterior distribution is optimized with respect to ($\vect{M}, \vect{P}$).
+Therefore, in order to minimize the cost function for large variance $\vect{P}_{n,f} \to\infty$ ($\alpha_{n,f} \to\infty$ i.e $p_{n,f} \to 1$), the value of the weight's magnitude must be controlled by setting to zero the corresponding parameter $\vect{M}_{n,f}$.
 As a result, by dropping out weights in the code, we sparsify the estimated spatial maps, thus better isolating relevant spatial sub-structures.
-We note that although the elements of the spatial maps $\vect{B}_{n}$ are assumed to be Gaussian and i.i.d, spatial correlations in the images are obtained thanks to the convolution operation detailed in Section \ref{sssec:spatial_sources}.
+Spatial correlations in the images are obtained thanks to the convolution operation detailed in Section \ref{sssec:spatial_sources}.